 Do you recommend any places to stay?

-Complete information on the area please visit our travel/lodging page on this website.
+For complete information on the area, please visit our travel/lodging page on this website.

 Is there any place where I could sleep in my vehicle for a few hours before the race?

-What are the average temps that time of year?
+What are the average temps at that time of year?

 The daytime high temperatures are usually in the range of 75 to 85 F. At night, it generally drops about 15 to 20 degrees from what it was during the day.
 Clear nights are usually cooler than cloudy ones.

 Are there any facilities anywhere along the course?

 Port-a-jons will be available at the start/finish area, which is also the start of the second and final loop for the ultra.
 We will also have one port-a-jon at the following aid stations: Bittersweet, Eagle, Mitten (serves half marathon), Echo, Howling, and Merit.
 Toilet paper and wipes are available at all aid stations along the course.

 Is the trail pretty smooth, or do you recommend trail shoes?

 For the most part, lightweight trail shoes are recommended for most runners.
 The biggest challenge is that you will have roots along the course and ensuring you keep a good eye open for them.
 Other than that, there are few sandy spots, but 95% of the trail is in shaded woods with hard-packed dirt trails.